SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 In short XNA is a game framework which is multi-platform (PC, XBOX360, Zune and Phone 7) and provides a much simpler framework for specifically developing games, this makes it easier for indie developers and newcomers to game development to build and deploy games.

-Big Studio’s on average still write games using C++ and the native DirectX library (and even bypass it in some situations) as it is felt that C# is to slow for big game productions.&nbsp; XNA may one day prove them wrong (after seeing some of the fantastic games written already using XNA) but I doubt it.
+Big Studio’s on average still write games using C++ and the native DirectX library (and even bypass it in some situations) as it is felt that C# is to slow for big game productions.
+XNA may one day prove them wrong (after seeing some of the fantastic games written already using XNA) but I doubt it.

 SO direct from the MSDN page for XNA, this is a list of what XNA offers.